Smalls Lighthouse: Current lighthouse

 In 1978 a helideck was erected above the lantern and in 1987 the lighthouse was automated.
-It is the first wind- and Solar-powered lighthouse in the U.K. Although it has only a 35-watt bulb, with the aid of lenses, this can be seen up to 21 mi away.
+It is the first wind- and solar-powered lighthouse in the U.K. Although it has only a 35-watt bulb, with the aid of lenses, this can be seen up to 21 mi away.
 It was the first lighthouse in the country to have a flushing toilet installed.

 The lighthouse's story was presented in the 2006 BBC Television programme Coast, Series 1, episode "Bristol to Cardigan Bay".

 Captain T. H. Sumner

 Smalls Lighthouse is important in the history of navigation.
-In 1837 the American Captain Thomas Hubbard Sumner discovered the concept of celestial position lines, the circle of equal altitude, as he was approaching Smalls Lighthouse in thick weather; they form the basis of nearly all modern celestial navigation and were sometimes called Sumner Lines.
+In 1837, the American Captain Thomas Hubbard Sumner discovered the concept of celestial position lines—the circle of equal altitude—as he was approaching Smalls Lighthouse in thick weather.
+These position lines form the basis of nearly all modern celestial navigation and were sometimes called Sumner Lines.